-Important patterns of trunk, hip, and knee muscle activity also existed.
+hnportant patterns of trunk, hip, and knee muscle activity also existed.
 Males generated 2.7 times greater rectus abdominis activity but relatively similar erector spinae activity as females.
-These values inferred better abdominal activation that may have allowed males to maintain a more upright and symmetrical trunk position.
-Furthermore, females generated 1.3 times greater gluteus maximus and medius activity, two times greater quadriceps activity, and over six times greater biceps femoris activity.
-This pattern may have reflected the need for greater hip and knee muscle activation to compensate for less co-activation between the trunk flexors and extensors.
+These values suggested better abdominal activation that may have allowed males to maintain a more upright symmetrical and trunk posIt10n.
+Furthermore, females generated 13 times greater gluteus maximus and medius activity, 2 times greater quadriceps activity, and over 6 times greater biceps femoris activity.
+This pattern may have reflected the need for greater hip and knee muscle activation to compensate for less coactivation between the trunk flexors and extensors.
 Together, these findings suggested the following:

-- Males maintained an upright and symmetrical trunk position and exhibited a better balance between erector spinae and rectus abdominis muscle activity. - Females completed the task with more hip adduction and knee valgus and required greater muscle activity to compete the task.

-Increased muscle activity most likely reflected increased neural drive compared to males to maintain hip and knee position [5, 37, 49].
+- Males maintained an upright and symmetrical trunk position and exhibited a better balance between erector spinae and rectus abdominis muscle activity. - Females completed the task with more hip adduction and knee valgus and required greater muscle activity to complete the task.
+Increased muscle activity most likely reflected increased neural drive compared to males to maintain hip and knee position [53-55].

-When examined simultaneously, males demonstrated better co-activation between the trunk and hip muscles that resulted in a more optimal trunk, hip, and knee position during the single-leg squat.
+• When examined simultaneously, males demonstrated better co-activation between the trunk and hip muscles that resulted in a more optimal trunk, hip, and knee position during the single-leg squat.

-In summary, findings from Zeller et al. [57] support the "position of no return" [20] for explaining the influence of faulty trunk and hip function on the knee.
+In summary, findings from Zeller et al. [40] support the "position of no return" [15] for explaining the influence of faulty trunk and hip function on the knee.
 Subjects who maintained the trunk and hip in a more neutral position and generated more symmetrical trunk and hip muscle activity performed the single-leg squat with the knee in less valgus.

-Crossley et al. [9] also examined hip abductor performance during a single-leg squat (Table 11.1).
-They reported that subjects who performed this task with good control generated greater hip abductor and lateral trunk flexor torque during isometric strength testing.
+Crossley et al. [56] examined hip abductor performance during а single-leg squat (Table 13.1).
+This study reported that subjects who performed this task with good control generated greater hip abductor and lateral trunk flexor torque during isometric strength testing.
 These investigators also examined gluteus medius activation during a step-up maneuver.
-Results from this aspect of the study showed that subjects who demonstrated greater lower extremity control during the singleleg squat also had earlier activation (onset) of the gluteus medius during the step-up task.
+Results from this aspect of the study showed that subjects who demonstrated greater lower extremity control during the single-leg squat also had earlier activation (onset) of the gluteus medius during the stepup task.
 Crossley's data suggested that subjects who performed poorly on a single-leg squat test not only exhibited diminished hip and trunk strength but also delayed gluteus medius onset during a stepping task.
 This delayed muscle activation may hinder pelvic and hip stability during dynamic activities.

-Nguyen et al. [37] also investigated the interactions between hip muscle activation and lower extremity joint excursion during a single-leg squat.
-In contrast to Zeller et al. [57], Nguyen et al. assessed isometric hip extensor and hip abductor strength, as well as gluteus maximus and gluteus medius activity during this test.
-They reported decreased peak gluteus maximus activity as a predictor of increased hip internal rotation excursion.
+Nguyen et al. [54] investigated the interactions between hip muscle activation and lower extremity joint excursion during a single-leg squat.
+Decreased peak gluteus maximus activity was reported to be a predictor of increased hip internal rotation excursion.
 Conversely, increased peak gluteus maximus activity was a predictor of knee valgus excursion.
-They surmised that different hip activation strategies may exist for controlling hip motion compared to knee motion.
-These findings were consistent with Zeller et al. [57] who also reported greater knee valgus range of motion in subjects who generated greater gluteus maximus activity during the single-leg squat.
+These investigators surmised that different hip activation strategies may exist for controlling hip motion compared to knee motion.
+Hollman et al. [57] compared hip abductor and extensor strength as well as gluteus medius and gluteus maximus activity during a single-leg squat in females classified as performing a singleleg squat using "good" and "poor" form.
+No between-group differences existed for hip abductor and extensor strength.
+However, there was a significant association between decreased gluteus maximus activity and increased knee valgus angle.
+Therefore, neuromuscular retraining, rather than strengthening exercise, may be a more important focus to decrease knee valgus during functional tasks [58, 59].